 But I still like Christmastime.
 I like the carols (not their lyrics, except for their message of peace and goodwill to men) and the glitter and bustle and smiles and the Salvation Army Santa bell-ringers to whom I always give a dollar.
 When I'm in New York, I like the fantasy moving store displays and Bryant Park ice rink and Rockefeller Center.
 Here in the Northwest, I like the carousel in Westlake Plaza, the nightly drummers and lightshow at Bellevue Square, Tacoma's amazing Zoolights animals, and the Bellevue Botanical Garden's astounding flowers made entirely from lights (above).
 Though I'm kosher, I love Coulon Park's Clamlights, sponsored by local restaurant icon Ivar's, the motto of which is, "Keep Clam."
-I can see that display in miniature across Lake Washington from my home, its huge cottonwood trees festooned top-to-bottom with strings of lights.
+I c

 I like returning a "Merry Christmas" to checkers at Target.
 I like seeing eager children lined up at the mall for their moment on Santa's lap, and their equally pleased parents enjoying their little ones' anticipation.
 I squeal with delight when I see beautiful light displays on homes, "OOOOH!
 Beautiful!"
 And I used to enjoy the sparkles and glimmers on the Christmas trees at Seatac Airport.